 While at Charlotte Country Day, Porter helped groom an all-state selection, a pair of all-region honorees and six all-conference award winners.

-Porter was an assistant coach at UC Santa Barbara in 2005 where he helped lead the Gauchos to an NCAA Tournament appearance and a top-25 final national ranking.
+Porter was an assistant coach at UC Santa Barbara in 2005 where he helped lead the Gauchos to an NCAA Championship appearance and a top-25 final national ranking.
 Eight players on that roster went on to Major League Soccer.

-Porter began his coaching career at Georgia State University where he was the head assistant coach for two seasons.
+He began his coaching career at Georgia State University where he was the head assistant coach for two seasons.
 Porter helped lead the Panthers to a winning record and a trip to the Atlantic Sun Tournament semifinals.
 Porter earned a master's degree in sport administration from GSU.

-Porter was a four-year starter during his time in Chapel Hill from the 2000-2003 seasons.
-He was credited with the game-winning assist in the national championship game of 2001.

-He was awarded the UNC Nicholas Douglass Potter Coaches' Award in 2001.
+Porter was a four-year starter during his time in Chapel Hill from 2000-03.
+He was credited with the game-winning assist in the 2001 national championship game, and was awarded the UNC Nicholas Douglass Potter Coaches' Award in 2001.

 Porter would later go on to become the team captain in his senior year of 2003.
-The run from 2000-2003 ranks as one of the best four-year spans in school history.
-The Tar Heels won 21 matches in back-to-back seasons, won the 2000 ACC Tournament and the 2001 National Championship.
+The run from 2000-03 ranks as one of the best four-year spans in school history.
+The Tar Heels won 21 matches in back-to-back seasons, and were crowned both 2000 ACC Championship and 2001 NCAA national champs.

-Porter holds a bachelor's degree from the University of North Carolina in economics.
+Porter, who works with US Soccer as a regional scout for youth national teams, holds a bachelor's degree from the University of North Carolina in economics.

 |High School:||Providence Day|